 Unemployment in Canada is at historic lows, with many regions and sectors already experiencing labour shortages.

 Labour market conditions such as these make crafting and communicating a positive employer brand more crucial than ever.
-Having a consistent employer brand message throughout your online presence and recruitment communications can go a long way towards reaching candidates and enticing them to apply for your open positions.
+Having a consistent employer brand message throughout your online presence and recruitment communications can go a long way toward reaching candidates and enticing them to apply for your open positions.

 Your employer brand is your company’s positioning as an employer of choice as compared with your competitors.
 It primarily answers the questions: why it is great to work for you, and why candidates should prefer to work for your company over another similar organization.